timsonner/sveltekit-markdown-blog/blog/src/routes/blog/ipv4-deepdive.md

 ## Its time we discussed classes.
 There are 4 classes I'll cover, 5 total, but I legit don't know much about the 5th one.
 So we have A,B,C, and D classes of IPv4 addresses.
 This is where all this binary stuff comes into play.
 Lets start with Class A. We're going to reference some RFCs from 1981.
 The first RFC to check out is RFC 790 (https://datatracker.ietf.org/doc/html/rfc790).

 ## A concept we need to have is network vs host address.
 We can have either lots of networks, or lots of hosts.
-Class A has the most hosts and the smallest network, with only 128 possible networks.
+Class A has the most hosts and the smallest network, with only 128 possible networks (0 and 1-127).
 ![](/ipv4-deepdive/rfc-970-class-a.png)

 ## So, high level...
 Class A is only concerned with the first byte of the IP address, the network section, the last 3 bytes can do as they please...